 International REITs 101

-International REITs now account for the majority of REITs worldwide, after their successful debut in the U.S. and Australia.
-These securities offer numerous advantages and disadvantages but may compliment most diversified international portfolios.
+REITs continue to expand worldwide, after their successful debut in the U.S. These securities offer numerous advantages and disadvantages but may compliment most diversified international portfolios.

 International REITs offer many advantages to investors, including: